What is Liquefied Natural Gas? The Many Uses of LNG

 • Liquefaction significantly reduces gas volume, allowing for more efficient storage and transportation.
 LNG occupies only 1/600th of its original volume, making it easier to handle and economically feasible to transport over long distances.

 • The liquefaction process removes impurities and extraneous compounds from natural gas, producing a cleaner and more concentrated energy source.
-This purity enhances the combustion efficiency of LNG, reducing emissions of carbon dioxide, sulfur dioxide, nitrogen oxides, and particulate matter when compared to raw or compressed gas.
+This purity enhances its combustion efficiency, reducing emissions of carbon dioxide, sulfur dioxide, nitrogen oxides, and particulate matter when compared to raw or compressed gas.

 Types of Natural Gases Liquefied

 LNG primarily consists of methane (CH4), the most abundant natural gas component.
 However, other natural gases, such as ethane (C2H6), propane (C3H8), butane (C4H10), and pentane (C5H12), can also be liquefied.
 These gases are typically separated during the liquefaction process to obtain pure LNG.
-Each gas has specific applications and uses, making LNG a versatile energy source.
+Each gas has specific applications and uses, making this clean-burning fuel a versatile energy source.

-LNG transportation is predominantly done via specially constructed LNG carriers equipped with insulation and containment systems that maintain the required temperatures and ensure safety.
-These vessels are designed to handle the unique properties of LNG, including its extremely low temperature and potential for expansion.
+Transportation is predominantly done via specially constructed LNG carriers equipped with insulation and containment systems that maintain the required temperatures and ensure safety.
+These vessels are designed to handle the unique properties of the fuel, including its extremely low temperature and potential for expansion.
+There are two main methods of LNG transport:

 Raw natural gas, as extracted from underground reservoirs, contains impurities such as water vapor, carbon dioxide, sulfur compounds, and trace amounts of other hydrocarbons.
 Before liquefaction, these impurities are removed through various purification methods, resulting in a cleaner and more valuable product.